kvu-luong/webgas/README.md

   github: https://github.com/anonystick/learning-design-patterns
   - lv2: split function and, in the main we still use if else but we return the function.'
   - good: split function + object condition -> in the main function will return the value of object with type.

+ - one more example with upload file with multiple source: https://www.youtube.com/watch?v=J1f5b4vcxCQ
 ```
 const getPricesStrategies = {
   preOrder: preOrderPriceFn,